Poole Bay (PBY)

 Sandbanks on the harbour entrance and channel.

-The 13km shoreline of Poole Bay is currently divided into
+In SMP1 the 16km shoreline of Poole Bay is divided into

 Process